Optimal Dose

 I think a recommendation from an expert can help me with

-my anxiety and stress.
+My anxiety and stress.

-K, Florida
+Kate, Florida

-I want to set a goal and focus more on my condition - Back pain can be annoying.
+I want to set a goal and focus more on my condition.
+Back pain can be annoying.

-D, California
+Dave, California

 As a Therapist, I use and recommend CBD oils,

-L, Nevada
+Laura, Nevada

 After talking to users and defining their problems and obstacles, I decided to ask professionals in the field.

-I , Distributer of CBD Oil in Europe
+Ivan, Distributor of CBD Oil in Europe

-A , Manager in Dispensary, Las Vegas, NV
+Alex, Manager in Dispensary, Las Vegas, NV

-I get calls from people from all around the States asking for a recommendation and more returning and new clients seeking natural products to treat their illness, reduce stress, or have fun.
+I get calls from people from all around the States asking for a recommendation, a nd more returning and new clients seeking natural products to treat their illness, reduce stress, or have fun.
 I noticed they are using it more since the pandemic.

-V, employe of dispensary, Las Vegas, NV
+Victor, employee of the dispensary, Las Vegas, NV

 With all this information, and still in the discovery stage, I went back for more answers and studies I found online.

-Here is the statistic about CBD oil and its effectiveness with responses from my survey and educational texts:
+Here is the statistic about CBD oil and its effectiveness, with responses from my survey and educational texts:

 • 68% of users are finding CBD oil Effective